 Some critics say that chapter XVIII is a later addition to the poetics.
 In this chapter, Aristotle says that every tragedy has a complication and an unravelling or Denouement.

-Then Aristotle discuses four species of tragedy according to the source of the tragic effect that are tragedy of plot, tragedy of suffering, tragedy of character, and tragedy of spectacle.
+Then Aristotle discuses four species of tragedy according to the source of the tragic effect that are a tragedy of plot, tragedy of suffering, tragedy of character, and tragedy of spectacle.
 Further, Aristotle adds that a tragic poet must avoid a multiple story and must treat the chorus as one of the actors.

 Chapter XIX: Thought and Diction in Tragedy